-Why is the better than conventional “big cut” surgery?
+Why is it better than the conventional “big cut” surgery?

-Laparoscopic procedures are much more conventional than standard ways of operating since it is lowers surgical risks, minimizes soft tissue trauma resulting in a quicker and less painful recovery.
-Here are a few reasons as to why you should choose keyhole surgery for your pet.
+Laparoscopic procedures have many benefits over standard ways of operating carrying less surgical risks and lesser soft tissue trauma, which results in a quicker and less painful recovery.
+Here are a few reasons why you should choose keyhole surgery for your pet.

 - Keyhole surgery wounds are much smaller they range from 0.5 to 1cm in size whereas standard open surgery can range from 6cm to 15cm in size.